the-red-feather/thesis/P5/new-intro-notes.md

 ==========

 More precisely: Design and develop a proof of concept application which attempts to adhere to the three aforementioned principles for a browser- and cloud-ready geocomputation pipeline mentioned above.
-Then, perform a series of tests and assessments to judge to what extend the implementation adheres to these principles.
+Then, perform a series of tests and assessments to judge to what extent the implementation adheres to these principles.

 Research Questions